 C. Estelle Smith is a Ph.D. student in GroupLens Research at the University of Minnesota, Twin Cities.
 Estelle is co-advised by Professors Svetlana (Lana) Yarosh and Haiyi Zhu and supported by the Graduate Assistance in Areas of National Need (GAANN) fellowship.

 Estelle is currently conducting research along two threads in the discipline of Human-Computer Interaction.
 The first explores how socio-technical infrastructures support scientific media creation for the general public.
 The second explores user behavior in online health communities.
-Exciting future work will explore the intersection between these two domains, applying a critical lens to how users consume scientific (mis)information related to health and well-being, and how future technology could help scientists and media professionals do a better job of communicating scientific information to consumers.
+Exciting future work will explore the intersection between these domains, applying a critical lens to understanding how users consume scientific (mis)information related to health and well-being, and how future technology could help scientists and media professionals do a better job of communicating scientific information to consumers.

 Communicating science to lay audiences is fundamentally about storytelling.
 Communicating science accurately and effectively requires embedding core scientific concepts in narrative structures that are both simple and relatable.
 This is not easy to do, and most scientists aren’t trained to do it, whereas media professionals are trained to be effective storytellers, but they often do not have rigorous scientific training.